return to Natural Dog Health Remedies

 Natural Herbal Products for Eye Health

-If you would like to support the eye health of your dog, you may want to take a look at these natural herbal products:
+If you would like to support the eye health of your dog, you may want to take a look at these natural herbal products.
+They are for internal use.

 This Chinese herbal formula contains a lot of beneficial herbs for the eye, such as chrysanthemum, lycium fruit, and rehmannia.
 It is effective for many eye conditions such as eye infections and inflammation, dry eye, conjunctivitis, cloudy eyes, etc.